Hanna Hopko: Civil society activities

 Hopko has contributed to various training programs for civil society activists in Ukraine, Kazakhstan, the Kyrgyz Republic, Georgia, and Belarus.

 From 2005 to 2007, she worked as communications manager of the Ukraine Citizen Action Network (UCAN/ISC, USAID contractor) in Kyiv, and led environmental journalism training programs in Donetsk Oblast, Belarus and Kazakhstan.

 In 2009, she co-founded the Life Regional Advocacy Center, Ukraine's primary partner of the Bloomberg Initiative to reduce tobacco use, and the Ukrainian representative of ENSP, FCA and WHO.
 Hopko was deputy director of the Center until April 2012.

 In 2009 Hopko also became an advocacy coordinator of the National Coalition of NGOs and Initiatives For Smoke-Free Ukraine.
 She successfully advocated for five tobacco-control laws, including a complete ban on tobacco advertising and sponsorship; a ban on smoking in all public and indoor work areas; the implementation of graphic warnings on cigarette packaging; and an increase in tobacco taxes.
 According to the World Health Organization's 2011 report on tobacco, Ukraine moved from 4th to 29th in the world for prevalence of smoking, due largely to efforts led by Hopko.

 In January 2012, Hopko became a member of the Board of Trustees of the Ohkmatdyt National Children's Specialized Hospital.

 From 2010 to 2012, she was an adviser for the Morality, Spirituality and National Health parliamentary group.
 From January 2011 to September 2014, she was an advocacy expert at the Institute of Political Education (expert at seminars for assistants, advisors of Members of the Parliament, civic activist) and at the National Democracy Institute (NDI).

 From February to September 2014, she worked as a coordinator of the Reanimation Package of Reforms initiative and served in an inter-factional parliamentary group, Platform of the Reforms.

+Hopko was the initiator and co-organizer of the international conference Democracy in Action.
+Participants were Volodymyr Zelenskyy, Maia Sandu, Mircea Geoană, Gianni Buquicchio, Věra Jourová and Samantha Power.

+After the full-scale Russian invasion of Ukraine, Hopko took the lead in various humanitarian and advocacy efforts of Ukraine by implementing advocacy campaigns for international support to Ukraine, including providing Ukraine with high-precision weapons, ammunition, Leopard and Abrams tanks, F-16s and ATACMS.

+She led the National Interest Advocacy Network, and the International Center for Ukrainian Victory, organizations that support Ukraine and its people on an individual, community, and global level.
+Her organizations help communities recover and rebuild after occupation and help in establishing and strengthening Ukrainian ties with international partners.
+One of the key areas of her activity is supporting the Armed Forces of Ukraine and bringing Ukraine towards EU and NATO.